Characterising 4-tangles through a connectivity property: Greedy decompositions of 3-connected graphs

 \begin{example} The converse of \cref{chopExtension} fails in the following sense: There is a 3-connected graph~$G$ with a nested set~$N$ of proper 3-separations of~$G$ such that $N$ is torso-faithful but not claw-freeable. \end{example} \begin{proof} Consider a graph $G$ as depicted in \cref{fig:greyDonut} on the left-hand side.
 Let $N$ denote the set of all 3-separations whose separator is the neighbourhood of a blue vertex.
 The torsos of the splitting stars of size one are faithful minors of~$G$.
 The only nontrivial splitting star has the graph depicted on the right-hand side of \cref{fig:greyDonut} as torso.
 This torso is also a faithful minor of~$G$, as it can be obtained from $G$ by contracting all red edges.
 However, $N$ is not claw-freeable, since no element of $N$ is claw-free and the first element of a claw-freeing ordering must be claw-free. \end{proof}

 \cref{eg:tffNotFreeable} raises the question why we do not replace `claw-freeable' with `torso-faithful' in the definition of 3-chop.
 In fact, we could do this and \cref{greedyTangleProperties} would hold with this alternative definition of 3-chop.
-But it turns out that we need the definition via `claw-freeable' instead of `torso-faithful' to show \cref{universality} (more precisely: we explicitly use a claw-freeing linear ordering in the proof of \cref{MinorsOfEachOther}).
+But it turns out that we need the definition via `claw-freeable' instead of `torso-faithful' to show \cref{universality}.

 \begin{lemma} Let $G$ be a 3-connected graph other than~$K_{3,3}$.
 Let $\sigma$ be a splitting star of a maximal 3-chop~$N$ of~$G$ with torso~$X$.
 If $|X|\ge 5$, then $X$ is internally 4-connected. \end{lemma} \begin{proof} The torso $X$ is 3-connected, by \cref{LiftingLemma} and since $|X|\ge 5$.
 We have $X\neq K_4$ since $|X|\ge 5$.
 If $X$ is a $K_{3,3}$, then $\sigma$ must be empty since $X$ contains no triangle, and so $G=X=K_{3,3}$ would contradict our assumptions.